 Yes, it’s hurricane season again.Here in the Gulf South we understand how much havoc a hurricane can wreak on a company and its cash flow.
 But it is worth being reminded that storms aren’t the only threat to business continuity.
-Covid-19, with the supply chain and labor issues it created, made that clear.
+The supply chain and labor issues created by the pandemic made that clear.
 In fact, a range of non-weather-related disasters — from fires to ransomware to terrorism and others — could impact any business community at any time.

 So how do you protect your organization against a wide range of potentially disruptive events?